 HRS is a large-scale longitudinal study of the labor force participation and health transitions that individuals undergo toward the end of their work lives and in the years that follow.
 The survey collects information about income, work, assets, pension plans, health insurance, disability, physical health and functioning, psychosocial measures, cognitive functioning, and health care utilization.
 The HRS Summer Workshop is intended to give participants an introduction to HRS that will enable them to use the data for research.

-- Morning lectures on basic survey content, data collection, sample design, weighting, HRS RAND, and international sister studies.
+- Morning lectures on basic survey content, data collection, sample design, weighting, and restricted data files.

 - Hands-on data workshops every afternoon, in which participants learn to work with the data under the guidance of HRS staff.